el-hult/adventofcode2020/readme.md

 # Reflections on each day

+# Day 22

+Part one was just a simple implementation of the game of combat.
+It was almost trivial.

+Part two also went super smooth.
+Some tiny optimizations I did from the very start was:

+- use a `deque[int]` for the player decks to get O(1) pop from the left.
+In the normal game of Combat, this was a tiny optimization, but seems nice, still.
+In a recusrive game, this was actually a non-optimization!
+In each recursive game we must slice the hands, and a `deque` cannot be sliced, forcing a conversion to list, which is expensive.
+Going back to `list[int]` saved me a bunch of time.
+- use a `set` for the of seen states, to stop infitnite recursive games, for quick lookups.
+- only store the hashes of the seen states, in a `set[int]`, which saves memory, a lot of allocations, and thus increases speed quite a bit.

+One could worry about recursion depth -- can we implement the game with function call recursion, ot must we explicitly have a stack of ongoing games and use some for loop?
+The largest card value is smaller than 99, so the maximum recursion depth is smaller than 100, which the python call stack should handle well.

+To hash the states I must convert the hands to some hashable type (tuple, not list/deque) and I suspect this is a little costly.
+In a compiled language I would use some nice data type specific hasher, since I really just need to hash two int streams.
+It is concievable a custom hasher in python could speed up things too.

 # Day 21
 This day is about logical inference.
 We need to deduce allocation from allergens to ingredients.
 Each allergen is found in exactly one ingredient.